smuthali/puppet-tz/README.md

 puppet-tz
 =========

-Puppet module to configure timezone on *nix
+Puppet module to modify timezone on *nix systems